 What can I give my child for seasonal allergies?

 The frequency and severity of allergy symptoms can help determine the best allergy medicine for your child.
-Talk with your child's pediatrician about the best way to manage your child's symptoms.
-If your child continues to show signs of seasonal allergies, visit an allergist to diagnose your child's allergies and develop a treatment plan.
+Talk with your child's pediatrician about the best way to help your child's symptoms.
+If your child continues to show signs of seasonal allergies, you can visit an allergist to diagnose your child's allergies and develop a treatment plan.

 Oral antihistamines

-Oral antihistamines work quickly and help children with allergy symptoms like itchiness and sneezing.
-Many newer antihistamines, called second-generation antihistamines, are taken once a day and are less likely to make your child sleepy.
+Oral antihistamines work quickly and help children with itchiness and sneezing.
+Many newer antihistamines, called second-generation antihistamines, only need to be taken once a day and are less likely to make your child sleepy.

 Nasal saline sprays

-Nasal saline sprays can help flush out your child’s nasal passages and can be used as needed.
-Nasal steroid sprays are effective but work best when they’re used regularly during the times of year allergy symptoms appear.
+Nasal saline sprays can help flush out your child's nasal passages as needed.
+Nasal steroid sprays are effective but work best when they're used regularly during the times of year allergy symptoms appear.

-If you use nasal sprays, the spraying technique is important.
-Point the bottle tip toward the outer eye or ear on the same side – not directly upward.
-Spraying at an angle stops the medication from running down the back of your child's mouth.
+Tip: If your child uses nasal sprays, be sure to point the bottle tip toward the outer eye or ear on the same side – not directly upward.
+Spraying at an angle keeps the medication from running down the back of your child's mouth.

 Oral decongestants

-Oral decongestants can help with a stuffy nose, but you shouldn’t use them longer than a few days due to possible side effects.
-Also, don’t use decongestants for children younger than 4.
+Oral decongestants can help with a stuffy nose.
+But you can't use them for children younger than 4.
+And you don't want to use them longer than a few days because of possible side effects.

 Does local honey help with allergies?

-Some people eat local honey to minimize seasonal allergy symptoms.
+Some people eat local honey to help with seasonal allergy symptoms.
 The idea is that the honey contains local pollens, and by regularly ingesting these pollens, you may decrease your sensitivity to them.
-However, there is not much evidence to support that local honey helps with seasonal allergies.
+But there's not much evidence to support that local honey helps with seasonal allergies.

 "Most of the pollen in honey is pollinated by bees from flowers, not from trees, weeds and grasses, which tend to be the cause of allergy symptoms," explains Dr. Chambliss.
 "Additionally, the amount of pollen in honey is variable so your exposure may change without knowing it."

 Dr. Chambliss cautions that there have been rare reports of people developing serious allergic reactions to honey as well.
-For most people, honey is not a harmful intervention, but it is not likely to offer much benefit.
-Honey should never be given to a child under 1 year of age.
+For most people, honey is not harmful, but it's not likely to offer much benefit.
+And you can't give honey to a child under 1 year of age.

 Can seasonal allergies be cured?

-Allergies can change over time and some kids will outgrow them.
-If this occurs, it's usually over the course of many years.
-Unfortunately, it is difficult to predict which children may grow out of allergies, and which children will not.
+It's true that allergies can change over time and some kids will outgrow them – usually over the course of many years.
+Because it's hard to predict which children will outgrow allergies, allergy shots can be a great way to provide relief for kids.

-Respiratory allergies affect more than 6 million children in the U.S. You can minimize symptoms by reducing exposure to allergy triggers.
+Seasonal allergies affect more than 1 in 5 children in the U.S. You can minimize symptoms by reducing exposure to allergy triggers.
 See tips from an allergist @Childrens on how to help your child manage seasonal allergies.

 Learn more